zhukaizhen/zhukaizhen.github.io/_pages/about.md

 # 🔥 News
+- 2025.09: Our paper **Diffusion Bridge or Flow Matching?
+A Unifying Framework and Comparative Analysis** is submitting.
 - 2025.05: Our paper **UniDB++: Fast Sampling of Unified Diffusion Bridge** is submitting.
 - 2025.05: Our paper **UniDB: A Unified Diffusion Bridge Framework via Stochastic Optimal Control** accepted by **ICML 2025** as a **Spotlight**!🎉🎉
 - 2025.04: Our paper **UniDB** won **Outstanding Paper Award** of ICLR 2025 DeLTa Workshop!🎉🎉